Raku/6.d-prep/TODO/FEATURES.md

 rather than methods users should be overriding to affect all read/write methods.

 They should probably use different casing to differentiate them from regular IO::Handle methods consumers of IO::Handle would use.
-Perhaps, `.WRITE-SOURCE`, `.READ-SOURCE`, and `.EOF-SOURCE`; as the methods are source for all the other read/write methods.
+Perhaps, `.WRITE`, `.READ`, and `.EOF`, but would it be confusing with the lower-case methods of the same name?

 Spec and document the methods as the proper way to create custom IO::Handle subclasses.